 Now, I have a few questions for all you gearheads out there.
-If you are going to do a Project car don’t you want to be able to take it to a cruise at your local Dairy Queen or one of the local shows?
-Most local shows and crusies have a 1972 cut off (but it isn’t always enforced).
+If you are going to do a Project car, don’t you want to take it to a cruise at your local Dairy Queen or one of the local shows?
+Most local shows and cruises have a 1972 cut off (but it isn’t always enforced).

-If you are going to do a project car you most likely are going to modify the motor.
-If it is p0st 1972 most areas want a smog test.
-How are you going to pass a smog tests, legally?
+If you are going to do a project car, you most likely are going to modify the motor.
+If it is post 1972 most areas want a smog test.
+How are you going to pass a smog test, legally?

 If you agree with me that it costs as much to modify a 1967 vehicle as it does a post 1972 why not invest a few dollars more in the base vehicle and have what you want?

-Nothing against any of the cars listed; I like being different and driving what no one else does but man I will never invest time and money in a Fairmont or Zephyr!
+Nothing against any of the cars listed; I enjoy being different and driving what no one else does, but man, I will never invest time and money in a Fairmont or Zephyr!